rfabbri/synthcurves-multiview-3d-dataset/README.md

 <img src="data-sphere-new-v2.png " width="215" />
 <img src="synthcurves-dataset-snapshot.png" width="215" height="84" />

-## UNDER DEVELOPMENT
+## Summary

 Synthetic Curves Dataset

-- 40 curves:Lines, circles, ellipses, helices, and another space curve with complicated torsion.
+- 40 curves: Lines, circles, ellipses, helices, and another space curve with complicated torsion, sampled to generate 5117 points with attributed orientation, curvature and torsion
 - Cameras in three turntable geometries:
-  - Sherical video camera configuration (small focal length)
+  - Sherical video camera configuration (small focal length): 100 views
   - Turntable video camera configuration (small focal length)
   - Micro-CT configuration (objects lying between optical center and CCD)
 - Space curves are sampled and projected to subpixel edgels (tangent and other differential-geometric information) to generate a video.
 The differential geometry arises by projecting the 3D measurements according to "Multiview Differential geometry of Curves", IJCV 2016.
-- Each image is 500x400px
+- Each image is 500x400 px, but samples are subpixel

+## Details
+The analytic space
+curves shown are synthesized in a 4x4$ cm^3 volume and projected to 100 cameras and are sampled to get 5117 potential data points/tangents that are the projections of the same 3D analytic points and tangents.
+Camera centers are randomly sampled around an average sphere around the scene along normally distributed radii of mean 1m and sigma = 10mm.
+Rotations are constructed via normally distributed look-at directions with mean along the sphere radius looking to the object, and sigma 1 0.01 rad such that the scene does not leave the viewport, followed by uniformly distributed roll.
+This sampling is filtered such that no two cameras are within 15 degrees of each other.
+Each camera encompasses a 500 x 400 pixel viewport, where the entire dataset is always visible at sub-pixel precision with no more than one sample per pixel.
+These curve samples are then degraded with noise and mismatches.
+The image location and tangent orientation are perturbed to simulate measurement noise in the range of 0-2 pixels in location and 0-10 degrees in orientation.
+We add uniform noise to each point coordinate in the range (-Delta_pos, Delta_pos), with Delta_pos in {0,0.5,1,2}, and add uniform angular noise to the tangent vector in the range (-Delta_theta, Delta_theta), for Delta_theta in {0, 0.5, 1, 5, 10} degrees.

 ## Download
 [Git LFS](https://git-lfs.github.com) (Large File Storage) is *required* for